jpetays/StartUnityBuild/README.md

 ### Simple Build System for UNITY

 This is Simple Build System for UNITY on Windows platform.
-'Simple' means that is simple to use after it has been setup on configured properly :-)
+'Simple' means that is simple to use after it has been setup and configured properly :-)

 This repo contains several folders for projects that are required to use and test the build system.